leonardomendix/docs/content/en/docs/studio/checks/consistency-errors/consistency-errors-navigation.md

 However, the home page is the first page to be opened in your app by default, and the **Customer Details** page cannot function as a home page, as it needs to get data first.

 In this example, the best way to solve the error is to set another page as the home page that does not have a data view on it.
-For more information on navigation and properties of the menu items, see .
+For more information on navigation and properties of the menu items, see [Navigation Document](/studio/navigation/).

 However, you can also solve this error by creating a microflow that will create a new *Customer* object and pass it to the page, do the following: